 Procedure and Timeline

 Any USF faculty member or librarian may propose a Reading Circle.

-In the fall semester, CTE issues a call for Reading Circle proposals (due November 1).
+In the spring semester, CTE issues a call for Reading Circle proposals to be held in the following fall or spring (two cohorts of three reading circles per academic year).
 The proposal includes the name of a book (or other text) and a short description of the connection teaching and learning.

 CTE will post the proposed circles, indicating the chosen text along with dates, times, and locations of meetings, and invite USF faculty and librarians to sign up and commit to attending all scheduled meetings.
 Subject to budget and other considerations, CTE Co-Directors will green-light Circles with 6 or more participants.
-CTE will provide texts for participants before the Winter Break.
+CTE will provide texts for participants.

 - Any USF faculty member or librarian may propose a Reading Circle.

 - Circles meet 2-4 times in an 8-week period during spring semester.

 - Circles have a minimum of 6 participants and are capped at 12.

 - The proposed text may be any book that will interest faculty and open conversations about teaching and learning.

 - Number of meetings, dates, and times are set by the facilitator in advance.